 Can It Help Prostate Cancer?

 Prosvent is a supplement marketed to help issues related to BPH /enlarged prostates only.
 Speak to your doctor if you have prostate cancer.

 How Much Does It Cost?

-A bottle of Prosvent costs 34.95 plus $9.95 shipping and handling.
+A bottle of Prosvent costs 34.95 plus $9.95 for shipping and handling.
 There is a 30-day trial, where people pay only the $9.95 shipping and handling fee.
-Keep in mind if you do the 30-day trial option, you will automatically get a 30 day supply of Prosvent for $39.95 every month until you cancel.
+Keep in mind if you do the 30-day trial option, you will automatically get a 30-day supply of Prosvent for $39.95 every month until you cancel.

 What Is Ultimax

 This is a libido-enhancing supplement sold on the Prosvent website.
 It contains herbal ingredients such as Horny Goat Weed, Long Jack Extract, Eucommia Bark Extract, Maca Powder, Butea Superba.

 As a rule, I'm skeptical of boner pills.
 The loss of libido is complicated.
-It's not just low testosterone which can cause it.
+It's not just low testosterone that can cause it.
 Instead of a male enhancement supplement, talk to your doctor.
 Sometimes low erections can even be related to heart disease.

 Where To Buy Prosvent

 This is a popular supplement.
-It can found at Prosvent.com as well as Amazon, Walmart, Walgreens, and GNC to name a few.
+It can be found at Prosvent.com as well as Amazon, Walmart, Walgreens, and GNC to name a few.